IDNNA

-IDNNA, also known as 4-iodo-2,5-dimethoxy-N,N-dimethylamphetamine or as N,N-dimethyl-DOI, is a lesser-known psychoactive drug and a substituted amphetamine.
-It is also the N,N-dimethyl analogue of DOI.
+IDNNA, also known as 4-iodo-2,5-dimethoxy-N,N-dimethylamphetamine or as N,N-dimethyl-DOI, is a chemical compound of the phenethylamine, amphetamine, and DOx families.
+It is the N,N-dimethyl derivative of the psychedelic drug DOI.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), the minimum dose is listed as 2.6 mg and the duration as unknown.
-IDNNA produces few to no effects.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists IDNNA's dose as greater than 2.6 mg orally and its duration as unknown.
+IDNNA produced no effects at tested doses.
+Higher doses were not assessed.